m4mbo/sudoku-solver/README.md

 A random solved sudoku board is generated everytime the game is run.
 The solved puzzle is kept in a template and random spaces from said board are then deleted for the user to fill.
 User input values are compared with the ones from the solved template.
-User input is also tested for invalidity.
-Ie. row outside of bounds, value greater than 9.
+User input is also tested for invalidity (i.e., row outside of bounds, value greater than 9).

 ## Solver